mikemag/MonkeyCAM/README.md

 ## Current Release

+The current version of MonkeyCAM is always live at [MonkeyCAM.org](https://www.monkeycam.org), where you can use it without having to download it.

 See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current engine release, which includes release notes and links to download binaries.

 ## Features and Current Status

-MonkeyCAM is currently a command-line program only.
+The MonkeyCAM engine is currently a command-line program only, which is made available with a very basic UI at [MonkeyCAM.org](https://www.monkeycam.org).
 The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the following G-code programs plus a HTML overview of the board: